NRGoranov/matcha/README.md

-# Matcha Sofia - Premium Matcha Shop Website
+# Matcha Moto - Premium Matcha Shop Website

 A highly converting one-page website for a modern matcha shop in Sofia, Bulgaria.
 Built with Next.js 14, TypeScript, and Tailwind CSS.